Jack White (Irish socialist): Later years and death

 White maintained correspondence with former associates.
 In 1943, in a letter to the Irish Communist leader Sean Murray, White did not mention anarchism but in identifying the gulf that lay between them described himself as a "spiritist":I am a spiritist (the word spiritualist suggests too earmarked a sect) and you are a materialist.
 You believe that the proletariat, gaining control of the instruments of production, is the vehicle of real progress.
 I, though I do not deny the inevitability, and the desirability, of the class-struggle, regard the triumph of the proletariat as impotent to achieve real progress & doomed...to achieve another loop in the vicious spiral of the intensified slavery of man, unless it vies at the essence of real progress.
-To me the final dialectic is not the class struggle, but the antithesis of love and death, to be resolved in the synthesis of the conscious triumph of love over death.White made a final and brief reappearance in public life during the 1945 United Kingdom General Election campaign.
-Proposing himself as a '"republican socialist" candidate for the Antrim constituency, he convened a meeting at the local Orange Hall in Broughshane to outline his position.
+To me the final dialectic is not the class struggle, but the antithesis of love and death, to be resolved in the synthesis of the conscious triumph of love over death.

+White made a final and brief reappearance in public life during the 1945 United Kingdom General Election campaign.
+Proposing himself as a "Socialist Republican" candidate for the Antrim constituency, he convened a meeting at the local Orange Hall in Broughshane to outline his position.
 A witness records White directing "a rich vocabulary of language" at, among other targets, Adolf Hitler, Pope Pius XII, Lord Brookborough and Éamon de Valera.
 He reserved particular contempt for the '”Orange Order, the Unionist Party and the Special Powers Act".

 White may have taken his electoral cue from the Socialist Republican Party recently formed in west Belfast.
 In addition to Nationalist Party dissidents around Harry Diamond (whom White would have known from the Outdoor Relief protests) and ex-IRA volunteers, it included Protestant trade unionists, prominent among them Victor Halley a veteran of the Republican Congress.

 In the event, White's name did not reach the ballot paper.
-Six months later, he was dead from cancer.
-White was buried after a private memorial in the family plot in the First Presbyterian Church in Broughshane.
+He died of cancer six months later, on 2 February 1946.
+White was buried in Broughshane.

-Melzer suggests that, embarrassed by his radical politics, White heirs "disposed of his papers" and that much was lost, including drafts of a survey of Irish labour history on which he had collaborated with the Liverpool-Irish anarchist, Matt Kavanagh, and a study of the little known Cork harbour "Soviet" of 1921.
+Melzer believed that, embarrassed by his radical politics, White heirs "disposed of his papers" and that much was lost, including drafts of a survey of Irish labour history on which he had collaborated with the Liverpool-Irish anarchist, Matt Kavanagh, and a study of the little known Cork harbour "Soviet" of 1921.
 The writer Kevin Doyle, who a has authored a play on the subject ("The Burning"), concludes that, either alone or in conjunction with other members of the family, White's second wife, Noreen Shanahan did destroy her husband's papers, and that these may have included a continuation of his biography—White's narrative in Misfit: A Revolutionary Life, published in 1930, ends in 1916.

 White's youngest son, Derrick White, became a prominent member of the Scottish National Party and later the Scottish Socialist Party.